-Companion planting is simple: arrange plants in your garden so that they are near the ones they “get along with.”
+Companion planting is a gardening technique that involves planting different types of plants in close proximity to one another to take advantage of the beneficial interactions they can have.
 There are a few different ways plants can form symbiotic relationships with each other:

 Any garden will benefit from companion planting but organic gardeners will find this practice especially useful.
 When you can repel pests without toxic pesticides by planting certain species together, you save yourself a lot of effort protecting your garden!

 It's important to note that successful companion planting requires careful selection of compatible plant combinations and understanding the specific needs and interactions of different species.
 While companion planting can offer numerous benefits, it may not guarantee complete pest or disease control and should be combined with other integrated pest management practices for the best results.